jsfehler/pytest-splinter4/README.rst

     Browser explicit wait timeout in seconds, after this timeout the exception WaitUntilTimeout will be raised.

-* splinter_firefox_profile_preferences
-    Firefox profile preferences, a dictionary which is passed to selenium webdriver's profile_preferences

-* splinter_firefox_profile_directory
-    Firefox profile directory to use as template for firefox profile created by selenium.
-    By default, it's an empty directly inside pytest_splinter/profiles/firefox

 * splinter_driver_kwargs
     Webdriver keyword arguments, a dictionary which is passed to selenium webdriver's constructor (after applying firefox preferences)